luijkr/blog/_drafts/data-anonymization-databricks.md

 hide_last_modified: true
 ---

-Data anonymization is essential for protecting sensitive information.
-Databricks provides features such as [row filters and column masks](https://learn.microsoft.com/en-us/azure/databricks/tables/row-and-column-filters) that allow for filtering tables or masking specific columns containing sensitive data.
+**Data anonymization is essential for protecting sensitive information.** Databricks provides features such as [row filters and column masks](https://learn.microsoft.com/en-us/azure/databricks/tables/row-and-column-filters) that allow for filtering tables or masking specific columns containing sensitive data.
 However, these options do not cover all scenarios.
 When handling relational datasets, it is important to maintain the relationships between tables while replacing or masking sensitive data.

-In this article, we will explore a use case where we need to anonymize a dataset consisting of multiple tables while preserving their interrelationships.
+In this article, we will explore a use case where we need to **anonymize a dataset** consisting of multiple tables **while preserving their interrelationships**.
 We will demonstrate how to achieve this in Databricks by using column tags to identify personally identifiable information (PII) and primary keys.
 Additionally, we will discuss both manual and automated methods for tagging and anonymizing data.

 💡 All code used in this post is [available on GitHub](https://github.com/luijkr/data-anonymization-databricks/).
 This repos also includes a full pipeline in Databricks that performs all of the steps described below in succession.
 {:.note title="code availability"}